They say…

 in Portland is smaller and more specialised, admired for strong and curious hybrids and obscure historical revivals created by brewer Alan Sprints, who founded the company in 1993.
 Alan’s first beer was Adam, a recreation of a defunct beer style from Dortmund rediscovered by local beer writer and historian Fred Eckhardt, whom Alan then honoured with a distinctive Belgian-inflected barley wine named Fred.

-I have to admit to a growing cynicism about well-publicised collaborations that seem designed primarily to push obsessive beer geeks’ buttons, but my admiration for both breweries overcame this when I saw the beer listed at upmarket San Francisco beer restaurant the Abbot’s Cellar in October.
+I have to admit to a growing cynicism about well-publicised collaborations that seem designed primarily to push obsessive beer geeks’ buttons, but my admiration for both breweries overcame this when I saw the beer listed at upmarket San Francisco beer the Abbot’s Cellar in October.
 Unusually, the restaurant serves selected bottled beers by the glass in small measures, providing the opportunity for solo diners to try rare and strong stuff without the financial and hepatic challenge of buying a whole big bottle.

 The beer poured a deep plum-brown colour with a light swirl of off-white head with a fine, light carbonation.
 An intense but refined aroma had black cherry and marzipan, with some wood and toffee notes.